-Veteran supervisors oversee your work, and weekly meetings provide a forum for
+Veteran supervisors oversee your work, and bi-weekly meetings provide a forum for

 STM students to reflect on and synthesize ministry experiences within a classroom setting. | Supervised Ministry

-Each students completes a thesis that explores a topic of interest and gives the student
+Each student completes a thesis that explores a topic of interest and gives the student

 an opportunity to demonstrate their learning across theological and pastoral coursework and applied contextual experiences. | Thesis Guidelines